ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 All of this serves to maximize the security and correctness of the Optimism protocol.

 Simplicity is also important for the long-term vision of Optimism.
-By limiting the amount of code that we write on top of existing Ethereum tooling, we're able to spend most of our time working directly with existing Ethereum codebases.
+By limiting the amount of code that we write on top of Ethereum tooling, we're able to spend most of our time working directly with existing codebases.
 Engineering effort that goes into Optimism can also directly benefit Ethereum, and vice versa.
 This will only become more pronounced as the Optimism protocol solidifies and existing resources can be redirected towards core Ethereum infrastructure.